 Skip to Content

-The UVSA Tết Festival (Hội Tết Sinh Viên) will ring in the Year of the Cat with a celebration from January 27 to January 29, 2023 at the OC Fair and Event Center.
-This Tết festival is the largest Vietnamese Lunar New Year Festival in the U.S.
+The UVSA Tết Festival (Hội Tết Sinh Viên) will ring in the Year of the Dragon with a celebration from February 9-11, 2024 at the OC Fair and Event Center.
+This Tết festival is the biggest Vietnamese Lunar New Year Festival in the United States.

-Tết, short for Tết Nguyên Đán, is the Vietnamese Lunar New Year, the most important holiday in Vietnamese culture.
-Tết celebrates the arrival of a new spring where families reunite, enjoy each other’s company, forget about the troubles of the previous year and look forward to a better upcoming year.
+Tết is short for Tết Nguyên Đán.
+Considered the most important holiday in Vietnamese culture, Tết celebrates the arrival of a new spring for families to reunite and reconnect, forget the previous years struggles and move forward to a better upcoming year.

 Be sure to check out all Orange County Lunar New Year events.